-Käthe Kollwitz was a Russian artist who focused on creating portraits of working class women, as well as making a lot of self-portraits.
+Käthe Kollwitz was a German artist who focused on creating portraits of working class women, as well as making a lot of self-portraits.

 Through her compositions, and her use of materials and tones, Käthe Kollwitz was able to show the struggles and pains that her subjects were living through.